The Perfect 4 Days in Venice Itinerary

 Located right off the Rialto Bridge, the restaurant has impressive views of the Fontego dei Tedeschi.
 Don't forget to have a sip of an Aperol Spritz and take in the magic of Venice!

-🏨 Stay near the Terrazza Sommariva
+🏨 Stay nearby the Terrazza Sommariva

 Artistic & Historical Venice: Canareggio and Dorsoduro